 He lets the fisheyes swim in the mirror freely.

 In those moments he experiences the purest dream.
+The dream of being no one.

 The most irredeemable solitude.